Skip to main content

 About Curonian Spit

 Curonian Spit National Park protects the Russian portion of this extraordinary 98-kilometer sand peninsula separating the Curonian Lagoon from the Baltic Sea, featuring some of Europe's highest coastal dunes.
-The spit's unique geography creates diverse habitats from coastal beaches to ancient pine forests, supporting remarkable biodiversity despite the narrow land strip averaging just 400 meters to 3.8 kilometers wide.
-Massive sand dunes, some reaching heights of 60 meters, shift constantly under wind action, creating a dynamic landscape that has challenged human habitation for centuries.
-The area serves as a critical migratory corridor for millions of birds traveling along the East Atlantic Flyway, with ornithological research stations documenting over 300 species.
+[1] The Russian section covers the southern 41 kilometers of the spit, encompassing 6,621 hectares.
+[2]) The spit's unique geography creates diverse habitats from coastal beaches to pine forests, supporting remarkable biodiversity despite the narrow land strip averaging just 400 meters to 3.8 kilometers wide.
+Massive drifting sand dunes, some reaching heights of 60 meters, shift constantly under wind action, creating a dynamic landscape that has challenged human habitation for centuries.
+[1] The area serves as a critical migratory corridor for millions of birds, with the Biological Station "Rybachy" (formerly the Rossitten Bird Observatory) documenting over 262 species.
+[3]

 Wildlife Ecosystems

-The Curonian Spit serves as a crucial stopover point on the East Atlantic Flyway, hosting over 300 bird species during migration periods.
-Notable residents include white-tailed eagles, cormorants, and various waterfowl species.
-The region's mammals include elk, wild boar, and red deer, while the lagoon supports a rich aquatic ecosystem with pike, perch, and eel populations.
-The area is also home to numerous butterfly species and other insects adapted to the unique dune environment.
+The Curonian Spit serves as a crucial stopover point on the East Atlantic Flyway, with 262 bird species recorded in the Russian section.
+[1]) The Biological Station "Rybachy" — successor to the world's first bird observatory established at Rossitten in 1901 — is the largest bird-ringing station in Europe and rings approximately two-thirds of all birds ringed in Russia.
+[2] Notable species include white-tailed eagles, cormorants, and various waterfowl.
+The region's mammals include elk, wild boar, and red deer, while the lagoon supports pike, perch, and eel populations.

 Flora Ecosystems